slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Every piece of advice must be taken before it’s given."
 -- Naval Ravikant [1974]*

+> *"If something is too early to criticize, it’s also too early to evangelize."
+-- Kelsey Hightower [1981]*

 > *"Most asks for advice are a version of: «Can you motivate me?»."
 -- Sahil Lavingia [1989]*

-> *"A critic is a legless man who teaches running."
--- Channing Pollock *

-> *"If something is too early to criticize, it’s also too early to evangelize."
--- Kelsey Hightower *

-> *"Good advice helps you find the solution to your problem.
-Great advice helps you find you were solving the wrong problem."
--- Merlin Mann*

-> *"Share your knowledge.
-It is a way to achieve immortality."
--- Dalai Lama *

-> *"A good teacher does not teach facts, he or she teaches enthusiasm, open-mindedness and values."
--- Gian Carlo Rota *

-> *"Good teaching is 1/4 preparation and 3/4 theatre."
--- Gail Godwin *

 > *"Teach what you build.
 Your product is proof.
 Your process is value.
 Your execution is credibility.
 No one wants a guru.
 They want a builder who shares."
 -- heycharafeddine@x*